ResearchObject/governance/org-docs/CHARTER.md

-# Charter for the [FIXME] Organization
+# Charter for the RO-Crate Organization

-This is the organizational charter for the [FIXME] Organization (the "Organization").
-By adding their name to the [Steering Committee.md file](./STEERING-COMMITTEE.md), Steering Committee members agree as follows.
+This is the organizational charter for the _RO-Crate Organization_ (the "Organization").
+RO-Crate is the short name for *Research Object Crate*, a specification for packaging data and metadata using linked-data principles.
+By requesting to add their name to the [Steering Committee.md file](./STEERING-COMMITTEE.md), via a Github Pull Request Steering Committee members agree as follows.

 ## 1. Mission

-[Set out mission of the Organization].
+The mission of the RO-Crate Organization is to write, maintain and release versions of the RO-Crate specification and associated website as well as to co-author articles and conference presentations about the specification.

 ## 2. Steering Committee

 **2.1 Purpose**.
-The Steering Committee will be responsible for all technical oversight, project approval and oversight, policy oversight, and trademark management for the Organization.
+The Steering Committee will be responsible for all editorial oversight, project approval and oversight, policy oversight management for the Organization.

 **2.2 Composition**.
 The Steering Committee voting members are listed in the steering-committee.md file in the repository.
 Voting members may be added or removed by no less than 3/4 affirmative vote of the Steering Committee.
-The Steering Committee will appoint a Chair responsible for organizing Steering Committee activity.
+The Steering Committee will appoint a Chair or Co-chairs responsible for organizing Steering Committee activity.

 ## 3. Voting